It's All About the Benjamins: Music videos

 Three music videos were released for the song and two of its remixes.

 The first music video was directed by Paul Hunter.
 It featured Puff Daddy, the LOX, Lil' Kim, and Biggie (who appears on a television screen, through archive footage of the Hypnotize music video) and took place in a dimly-lit concert venue and in a forest where the rappers are either running (except Biggie) or rapping.

 The second music video (for the remix) is similar to the first one, except Biggie's verse and appearances are removed, replaced by a tap dancing battle between Puff Daddy and Savion Glover, with the latter winning.

 The third music video (for the "Rock Remix I") is entirely different.
-Puff Daddy arrives at a high school prom to see a lackluster band (with the band leader being played by Puff Daddy) performing for a bored audience.
+Puff Daddy arrives at a high school prom to see a lackluster band (led by Puff Daddy in costume) performing "Everybody Hurts" by R.E.M. for a bored audience.
 He goes to the stage and sings a rock version of his song to the pleasure of the audience.
 He is joined by Lil' Kim and the LOX.
 Biggie doesn't appear in the video.
 During his verse, the rappers and the audience are seen running in the high school.

 Covers, samples, and in popular culture

 In 1999, "Weird Al" Yankovic performed a parody of the rock remix of "It's All About the Benjamins".
 Yankovic's version, "It's All About the Pentiums", features himself boasting about the superiority of his computer hardware.

-Diddy sampled the song in the remix to "Shot Caller" by French Montana.
+Puff Daddy, under the name Diddy, sampled the song in the remix to "Shot Caller" by French Montana.

 The remix of Mariah Carey's "Miss You", originally recorded for Carey's Charmbracelet, samples the song and also features Jadakiss.

 Bob Dylan played the song on the "Money: Part 1" episode of his Theme Time Radio Hour show in 2008.

 The song has also been covered by the Ballas Hough Band who performed the song with rapper Lil' Kim in 2009.

 In 2019, U.S. Representative Ilhan Omar quoted the song title in a tweet about American politicians' support for Israel, which was subsequently criticized as antisemitic.

 Commercial performance

-"It's All About the Benjamins" was sold as a maxi-single with the Mase and Notorious B.I.G. collaboration "Been Around The World".
+"It's All About the Benjamins" was sold as a maxi-single with the Mase and Notorious B.I.G. collaboration "Been Around the World".

-"It's All About the Benjamins" reached its peak of number 2 on the Billboard Hot 100 on January 3, 1998, behind the million-selling single, "Candle in the Wind 1997" by Elton John, and its peak of number 1 on the Hot Rap charts on December 3, 1997.
+"It's All About the Benjamins" reached its peak of number 2 on the Billboard Hot 100 on January 3, 1998, behind the million-selling single, "Candle in the Wind 1997" by Elton John, and its peak of number 1 on the Hot Rap chart on December 3, 1997.

+Live performances

+Puff Daddy, the Lox, and Lil' Kim performed the song live at the 1998 Soul Train Music Awards on February 27, 1998.